petecarapetyan/maven_junit_main_template/docs/PERFORMANCE_TESTS.md

 # PERFORMANCE TESTS

+The following objectives or tests were established - for the creation of this template

 - create a clone from a template
 - create a similar structured from scratch
 - never get confused with static methods not being able to call instance methods directly